-Atheneum nabs $150M to build out its “research as a service” platform for virtual surveys and interviews – TechCrunch
+Atheneum nabs $150M to build out its ‘research as a service’ platform for virtual surveys and interviews – TechCrunch

 On top of this, presenting this platform as a SaaS-style cloud service, which combines both technology and human interaction to better tailor it to the needs of the clients as needed — and of course alongside the humans who are providing the raw data in the first place — fits in with how a lot of businesses want to engage with technology and IT services these days.

-That will mean an increasing number of competitors to Atheneum that will be looking to leverage their own reach and tools to dive deeper into the ‘research as a service’ space.
-That could include more activity from survey and direct marketing companies like SurveyMonkey or MailChimp, or even companies like Saleforce or Microsoft’s LinkedIn that want to build an ever-bigger set of tools to help people do business more efficiently.
+That will mean an increasing number of competitors to Atheneum that will be looking to leverage their own reach and tools to dive deeper into the “research-as-a-service” space.
+That could include more activity from survey and direct marketing companies like SurveyMonkey or Mailchimp, or even companies like Salesforce or Microsoft’s LinkedIn that want to build an ever-bigger set of tools to help people do business more efficiently.

 Or even companies like Google, which up to now have focused surveys more on consumer responses that are sold as advertising units (you may have come across these on sites like YouTube), but obviously have a big opportunity to build more cloud-based services to cater to their growing roster of business customers that might better leverage their in-house big data and AI capabilities.
 Wengeler said that up to now, LinkedIn has been one of the more active and interesting players in building new tools that might most directly compete with what it builds.